Neuw84/spark-gluten-velox/README.md

 - **Add workers**: Duplicate worker service with different ports
 - **Change data size**: Adjust `N_ROWS` variable in the benchmark notebook
 - **Custom queries**: Add your own workloads to the notebook
+- **Improve the docker-compose**: The docker compose can be improved in order spark-history server to work well ( you will need to send logs to a shared volume or to s3).